ADD CONDITION

 For topical applications, adults and children aged 2 years and older can apply the product to the affected area not more than 3 to 4 times daily.
 If you are under 2 years old, consult a doctor before use.
 Always wash your hands after applying topical products.

-For patches, adults and children aged 12 years and older should clean and dry the affected area, then apply the patch to the skin.
+For patches, adults and children aged 12 years and older should clean and dry the affected area, then apply the sticky side of the patch.
 You can wear one patch for up to 8 hours and repeat as necessary, but do not exceed 3 to 4 patches in a day.
 Children under 12 years should consult a physician before use.

 What to Avoid